vojtasvoboda/slack-cleaner/README.md

 # Slack cleaner

-Used for deleting direct messages from some user or bot.
-Now it's available only by API.
+Easily delete direct messages from some user or bot.

 # How to clean messages